Perinatal System of Care

 Description

 Issue: To improve maternal and birth outcomes, the North Carolina General Assembly passed North Carolina Session Law 2018-93.
 Additionally, the North Carolina Division of Public Health, developed North Carolina’s Perinatal Health Strategic Plan 2016-2020.
 Goal 3 of the plan is to “improve the quality of maternal care.”
 One of the strategies for this goal is to “ensure that pregnant women and high-risk infants have access to the appropriate level of care through a well-established regional perinatal system.”
-This NCIOM Task Force, in partnership with the Women’s and Children’s Health Section, Division of Public Health, NC Department of Health and Human Services will convene to respond to Session Law 2018-93 and develop a perinatal system of care for the state.
+This NCIOM Task Force, in partnership with the Women’s and Children’s Health Section, Division of Public Health, NC Department of Health and Human Services convened to respond to Session Law 2018-93 and develop a perinatal system of care for the state.

 North Carolina Session Law 2018-93: